By Todd F. Cope

 “Having children, I guess,” Susan replied.

-“I want you to really think about it Susan, because having children is only one way to qualify.”
+“I want you to really think about it Susan, because having children can mean many things.
+And if you’re referring to childbirth, this is only one way to qualify.”
 Joanne continued, “Too many women spend time lamenting over the fact that they’ve never given birth to a child, as though childbirth somehow magically gives them exclusive powers over other women.”

 “I’m not sure I understand,” Susan confessed.